dcambur/FAF-191_LFPC/README.md

 # FAF-191_LFPC
 ## Student: Cambur Dumitru
 ## Group: FAF-191
-### For plotting first laboratory work I gave two options.
-### First depends on networkx, second on networkx + graphviz mix.
-### Second one needs graphviz and pygraphviz pre-installed.
-### Of course, all dependencies in requirements.txt must be installed.

                               ▒▒▒▒▄           ▄        ▄▄░▒▄▄   ▄    ▄ ▄
                          ▒░▒▓▌  ▌       ▄▒▀▒▒▄▄  ▒▒▓▀▀▀▀▓▄▄▀▄▄    ▒▓      ░▒▄